Research title: Crime and Policing: An Empirical Analysis

 Internal constraints such as lack of aspirations and hope have recently gathered a lot of attention as important factors for explaining poverty and inequality.
 Focusing on a cohort of primary school students in India, this project studies the role modelling effect of historical statues.
 In the process, we intend to shed light on the importance of familiarity and susceptability as key mechanisms that fuel such a motivational effect.

-Aspiration Adaptation and Hope: Evidence from Scotland (with Prateek Bhan, Damiano Turchet, and Max Schroeder) - Intervention Complete, AEA RCT Registry
+Aspiration Adaptation and Hope: Evidence from Scotland (with Prateek Bhan, Damiano Turchet, and Max Schroeder) - Analysis in Progress, AEA RCT Registry

 Aiming at relaxing internal constraints, much research focuses on the effectiveness of changing aspirations.
 Yet little is known about how these aspirations change over time.
 This project studies aspiration adaptation and whether hope can function as a capability - fuelling and sustaining aspirations.
 We develop a theoretical framework to predict the process of aspiration formation and development, and offer insight into the role of hope in such process.
 By combining experimental evidence, this project attempts to shed light on the relationship between aspiration adaptation and hope.
 Focusing on a cohort of students in the University of Glasgow, an randomised controlled trial (RCT) is designed to provide support for the predictions arising from the theory and assess the effects on hope and aspirations by exposure to role-models.